maxgmr/mfs16/mfs16book/src/io.md

    The number of the drive to be written to.

 - **0xFFFF_FFAB:** Block Number
-   The number of the drive block to overwritten.
+   The number of the drive block to be overwritten.

 - **0xFFFF_FFAC-0xFFFF_FFAF:** RAM Write Start Address
    The data in RAM starting at this address (little-endian) overwrites the chosen drive block.